 For both of Areas E and W, the final models were selected with the models with the lowest value of AIC.
 The results of ANOVA analysis for the lognormal models are shown in Table 1.
 All of the effects were statistically significant for both areas.
-About 21% and 36% of CPUE variances were explained by the models for Area E and Area W, respectively.
+About 24% and 36% of CPUE variances were explained by the models for Area E and Area W, respectively.
 The distributions of standardized residuals and the Quantile-Quantile Plots indicated that the distributions of residuals fitted to the assumption of the normal distribution (Fig. 16).
-For delta models, all of the main effects were also statistically significant for both areas (Table 2) and about 36% and 19% of CPUE variances were explained by the models for Area E and Area W, respectively.
+For delta models, all of the main effects were also statistically significant for both areas (Table 2) and about 37% and 18% of CPUE variances were explained by the models for Area E and Area W, respectively.

 Standardized CPUE series demonstrated quite different patterns in Area E and Area W (Fig. 17).
-First, for Area E, the standardized CPUE series gradually increased from 2004 to 2007, after that revealed decreasing trend from 2007 to 2011, substantially increased in 2012 and then gradually decreased until 2015, and then remained higher pattern in recent four years.
-For Area W, the standardized CPUE series generally revealed a decreasing trend with a fluctuation since 2002 and after 2013 stayed stable low pattern until now.
-The pattern of CPUE trends in both area E and W were not changed greatly.
+For Area E, the standardized CPUE series gradually increased from 2004 to 2007, after that revealed decreasing trend from 2007 to 2011, substantially increased in 2012 and then gradually decreased until 2015, and then remained higher and relatively stable pattern in recent five years.
+And for Area W, the standardized CPUE series generally revealed a decreasing trend with a fluctuation since 2002 and after 2013 stayed stable low pattern until now.
+The pattern of CPUE trends in both area E and W were not varied greatly but increased slightly in 2020.